radondb/website/content/en/docs/mysql/v2.1.3/overview/scene.md

 ---
-shortTitle: "Application scenario"
+shortTitle: "Use cases"
-title: "Application scenario"
+title: "Use cases"
 weight: 3
 ---
-# Financial scenarios with high data consistency
+# Financial scenario
-Strong data consistency guarantee, meeting the financial level reliability requirements.
+Strong data consistency meets the reliability requirements in financial scenarios.

-# Website operation and maintenance
+# Website O&M
-Including a full set of backup, recovery, monitoring and other operation and maintenance schemes to meet the business needs of websites.
+A full set of backup, recovery, monitoring and other O&M schemes are provided for website service requirements.

-# High performance concurrent scenarios
-Businesses that meet the requirements of high performance and high concurrency, such as e-commerce spike and other sudden peak scenarios.

-# Flexible capacity expansion and capacity minute deployment
-For the elastic scalability of computing resources, the game partition database is deployed at the minute level.